 Depositing a will | Possible with the clerk of the Virginia county circuit court A fee is $30 | § 64.2-409.
 Wills of living persons lodged for safekeeping with clerks of certain courts |

-Virginia law says that a last will is valid without having a notary public certify it.
-However, in case you want to attach a self-proving affidavit to your will, you will need to notarize it.
-Making your will self-proving is actually a great option since it speeds up the probate and gives another layer of certainty if your will’s credibility is doubted.
+Virginia law says that a last will is valid without a notary public certifying it.
+However, if you want to attach a self-proving affidavit to your will, you will need to notarize it.
+Making your will self-proving is an excellent option since it speeds up the probate and gives another layer of certainty if your will’s credibility is doubted.
+You can learn more in §64.2-452 (“How will may be made self-proved; affidavits of witnesses”) of the Virginia Code.

 The testator has to fulfill testamentary capacity prerequisites in order to write and change their last will, which includes being of sound mind.
-There are usually two requirements to fulfill: age and soundness of mind.
+According to the Code of Virginia (§ 64.2-401), there are two requirements to fulfill: age and soundness of mind.
 In the majority of states, you must be over 18 years old in order to create a will.
 Soundness of mind implies that you’re conscious of your property and the beneficiaries of your assets and understand the aftereffects of your doings fully.

 Besides your spouse, Virginia law permits you to disinherit any other member of the family.
 With the addition of particular disinheritance paragraphs to your last will and testament, you can cut off your children (those of 18 years and above) or other family members from receiving any of the possessions.

-In accordance with Virginia Estate Code, it’s possible for an individual to sign his or her last will and testament provided that it is your (as a testator) instruction and with you present.
+In accordance with Virginia Estate Code (§64.2-403), it’s possible for an individual to sign a last will and testament provided that it is their (as a testator) instruction and with their present.
 You can give a special instruction in several ways that include oral communication, a positive response to a query, or gestures.

 A notary is allowed to sign the testator’s name if the latter isn’t able to do it due to a physical disability.
 The notary must be instructed to perform so in the presence of a witness.
 It is worth mentioning that these witnesses are not allowed to have an interest (equitable or legal) in any properties and assets being the focus or impacted by this document (the will).